Affiliate links on Android Authority may earn us a commission. Learn more.

 Ad-blocking is an essential experience for many people.
 Bad advertising can ruin experiences, especially while browsing the web, playing games, and watching video content.
 Of course, there’s a necessary evil aspect to the whole thing, but people still use ad blockers anyway.
-There are several ways to get ad block on your Android device in at least some capacity.
-It almost exclusively requires root access or installing third party apps.
+There are several ways to get ad blocking on your Android device in at least some capacity.
+It almost exclusively requires root access or installing third-party apps.

-There are no system wide ad blockers in the Google Play Store.
-You can read here to find out why.
+There are no system-wide ad blockers in the Google Play Store.
 Thus, most of the apps on the list require a third-party download and installation.
 We didn’t have any problems doing so, but you may be a bit apprehensive.
 Also, more and more sites and services allow for payment in lieu of advertisements.
 We recommend that instead of ad-blocking because it lets the creators of the content you enjoy continue doing so while also earning a living.